Skip to main content

 Why Fiber Beats Cable

 Traditional cable internet (DOCSIS) shares bandwidth among users on the same neighborhood node.
 During peak usage hours, cable speeds can degrade significantly.
 Fiber does not suffer from this congestion because each home has a dedicated optical path.
-Additionally, fiber signals do not degrade over distance the way copper-based signals do, meaning you get consistent performance regardless of how far you are from Frontier's central office.
+Also, fiber signals do not degrade over distance the way copper-based signals do, meaning you get consistent performance regardless of how far you are from Frontier's central office.
 Learn more in our Frontier Fiber vs Cable comparison.

 Wi-Fi Equipment